VHarisop/prolog-bits/README.md

 portcheck.pl
 ------------

-A simple, threaded(!)
-ACK-response TCP port probe using the sockets library.
+A simple, threaded ACK-response TCP port probe using the sockets library.
 Inspired by the opening examples of the Violent Python book.